stimulsoft/Samples-JS/PHP/README.md

 ## This folder contains examples of integration Stimulsoft Reports.JS with the server-side PHP application.

-### [01.
-Load Report from Server Side] (https://github.com/stimulsoft/Samples-JS/tree/master/PHP/01.%20Load%20Report%20from%20Server%20Side)
+### [Loading a Report from the Server-Side] (https://github.com/stimulsoft/Samples-JS/tree/master/PHP/Loading%20a%20Report%20from%20the%20Server-Side)
 This folder contains simple demo of using Stimulsoft Reports.JS Viewer in the PHP project.
 Some samples of various reports available:
 * Simple List